 Grow common foxglove in partial shade to full shade, depending on the region’s summer heat.
 It thrives in locations where the amount of sunlight varies as the day moves.

-This plant grows in USDA Hardiness Zones 4 – 10, and prefers the afternoon and midday shade.
+Foxgloves grows in USDA Hardiness Zones 4 – 10, and prefers the afternoon and midday shade.
 The general rule of thumb – the hotter the sun, the more shade it needs.
 Just like us!

 The Digitalis purpurea can grow with little maintenance.
 Plant in a rich, well-drained soil, keep the soil moist, especially during the warmer months.

 Keep pets and small children away from the Foxglove.
-Due to its known toxic components if pets or kids decide to eat them.
+Due to its known toxicity components if pets or kids decide to eat them.
 Rabbits and deer avoid eating the Foxglove, indicating it shouldn’t be consumed.

 Throughout gardening communities Foxglove plants are considered one of the most poisonous plants in the flowering landscape.